louchesprocket/pgnutil/README.md

 There are also several output selectors relating to ECO codes:

-* 	eco: output the standard ECO code for the game, matching move sequences
+* 	stdeco: output the standard ECO code for the game, matching move sequences
-* 	xeco: output the ECO code for the game, matching positions transpositionally
+* 	xstdeco: output the ECO code for the game, matching positions transpositionally
 * 	scideco: output the Scid ECO code for the game, matching move sequences
 * 	xscideco: output the Scid ECO code for the game, matching positions transpositionally
-* 	ecodesc: output the standard description of the opening, matching move sequences
+* 	stdecodesc: output the standard description of the opening, matching move sequences
-* 	xecodesc: output the standard description of the opening, matching positions transpositionally
+* 	xstdecodesc: output the standard description of the opening, matching positions transpositionally
 * 	scidecodesc: output the Scid description of the opening, matching move sequences
 * 	xscidecodesc: output the Scid description of the opening, matching positions transpositionally
-* 	ecomoves: output the game moves that match the line defining the standard ECO code
+* 	stdecomoves: output the game moves that match the line defining the standard ECO code
-* 	xecomoves: output the game moves that match the line defining the standard ECO code, matching positions transpositionally
+* 	xstdecomoves: output the game moves that match the line defining the standard ECO code, matching positions transpositionally
 * 	scidecomoves: output the game moves that match the line defining the Scid ECO code
 * 	xscidecomoves: output the game moves that match the line defining the Scid ECO code, matching positions transpositionally

-Note that any of the transpositional selectors ("xeco," "xscideco," "xecodesc," "xscidecodesc," "xecomoves," and "xscidecomoves") may return more than one result per game.
+Note that any of the transpositional selectors ("xstdeco," "xscideco," "xstdecodesc," "xscidecodesc," "xstdecomoves," and "xscidecomoves") may return more than one result per game.

 By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
 If a different output delimiter is desired, this may be set with the "-od" (output-delimiter) option.